juanbkm/donor2019/content/nonsovereign-cofinancing/nonsovereign-cofinancing.md

 **Risk Transfers.** Risk transfers are contracts between ADB and third parties such as insurance companies and banks, where ADB’s counterparty agrees to assume a portion of the credit risk in a loan or guarantee provided by ADB in exchange for payment of a premium.
 Risk transfers allow ADB to lend or guarantee amounts that are beyond ADB’s prudential limits or risk appetite without the need for the borrower to interact with additional lenders.
 In 2019, ADB transferred $861 million of its credit exposure on loans and guarantees to independent counterparties, translated into $649 million cofinancing with adjustments for counterparty risk on ADB's counter parties, and adjustments for effective cover.

-Among MDBs, ADB has pioneered the unfunded risk transfer product for private sector loans.
+Among MDBs, ADB has pioneered the unfunded risk transfer<sup>[5](./nonsovereign-cofinancing/#5)</sup> product for private sector loans.
 Insurance companies provide a flexible and important distribution channel of private sector exposure, often at attractive terms, or where commercial banks lack credit appetite or local currency capabilities.
 Generally, however, ADB will prioritize funded distribution options to banks and investors, where markets are available, over unfunded risk transfers because of counterparty and documentation risks that are inherent to risk transfers.

 </div>